Linear solvers

 Multiphase Helmholtz equation

 where \(b\left(\mathbf{x}\right)\) is only piecewise constant.
+This is the natural boundary conditions on a dielectric surface, for example.

 Jump conditions